ArnoldSmith86/virtualtabletop/README.md

 ## Links

+I'm currently hosting an [online instance](http://212.47.248.129) but it's far from anything playable.

 This project is inspired by [playingcards.io](https://playingcards.io).

 Come join our [Discord server](https://discord.gg/xWxz9Gd) if you want to discuss the project.